-2.18 DETOURS, SIDE TRACKS, AND CROSSOVERS - HOLD POINT
+2.19 DETOURS, SIDE TRACKS, AND CROSSOVERS - HOLD POINT

 Hold Point- Obtain written approval from the Superintendent before commencing any works.
-Refer to PROJECT SPECIFIC REQUIREMENTS in the RFT/RFQ.

-2.18.1 Construction - Witness Point
+2.19.1 Construction - Witness Point

 Witness Point - Obtain advice from the Superintendent that all requirements for the construction of the detours, side tracks, and/or crossovers have been met on completion.